14 Zig interoperability with C

 Let’s consider the C struct User from the user.h C header file that we have used at Section 14.4.
 Now, consider that we want to create a Zig function that sets the value of the id field in this C struct, like the set_user_id() function declared below.
 Notice that the user argument in this function is annotated as a pointer (*) to a c.User object.

-Now, because we have transformed the function argument into a pointer, everytime that you have to access the value pointed by the input pointer inside the function body, for whatever reason (e.g. you want to read, update, or delete this value), you have to dereference the pointer with the .* syntax that we learned from Chapter 6.
+Because we have transformed the function argument into a pointer, everytime that you have to access the value pointed by this input pointer inside the function body, for whatever reason (e.g. you want to read, update, or delete this value), you have to dereference the pointer with the .* syntax that we learned from Chapter 6.
 Notice that the set_user_id() function is using this syntax to alter the value in the id field of the User struct pointed by the input pointer.

 const std = @import("std");